 Reading Assignments (10%) - These will focus on the theory portion of the course as presented in the weekly readings.
 Their objective is to help you evaluate and integrate the information you have acquired from the course readings.
 Some of these will involve discussions and collaborative work and some will be individual efforts.
 The first reading assignment is required and following this assignment, you are free to choose any four of the nine subsequent assignments but you must complete and submit them for grading in the weeks specified at the end of this syllabus.
+If you complete more than the four mentioned, I will grade all of them and then count the highest four grades.
 Discussion Forums (8%) - These will focus on varying combinations of theory and practice and anticipate that you will contribute to and participate in a series of discussion threads and blogs at designated times throughout the semester.

-Exercises (40%) - In order to demonstrate that you understand the basic concepts and skills learned in the class, you will complete five exercises that will follow the key components of a typical geospatial intelligence workflow (TCPED - tasking, collection, processing, exploitation and dissemination) and integrate key concepts and ideas and take some independent thought.
+Exercises (40%) - In order to demonstrate that you understand the basic concepts and skills learned in the class, you will complete five exercises that will follow the key components of a typical geospatial intelligence workflow (TCPED - tasking, collection, processing, exploitation and dissemination).
+In these assignments, you will be required to integrate key concepts and ideas and take some independent thought.

-Final Project (40%) - The final projects will afford you the opportunity to work in small teams and demonstrate your ability to identify and rapidly investigate a real-world problem using the coursework you have completed thus far.
+Final Project (40%) - The final project will afford you the opportunity to work in small teams and demonstrate your ability to identify and rapidly investigate a real-world problem using the coursework you have completed thus far.
 Working in small teams, you will all make extensive use of geospatial data sources and analysis tools and will be required to define possible scenarios, identify key challenges, explore possible solutions and deliver a preferred and an effective solution for an important human security need or challenge in your final project.
 These projects will dominate the second half of the semester and the outputs will include four distinct but interrelated products.
 The first is a proposal describing what you will do and why it is important (5 points), the second is a brief report summarizing the data sources and types that will be deployed along with an assessment of strengths and weaknesses (10 points), the third is a brief video presentation describing progress to date (5 points) and the last component is a final report summarizing the problem at hand, the geospatial data that was used, the analysis that was performed, and whether or not, and if so, what spatial intelligence can be gathered from the results (20 points).
 The layout and contents of these various components will be tailored to the threat at hand.
 These human security threats could easily include one or more of the following - military operations, terrorist attacks, genocide, political violence, natural disasters, humanitarian crises, environmental risks, public health issues, and food/resource accessibility challenges - and the various tasks and products would be tailored to the subset chosen for each final project.